 How to trade silver online – an easy six-step guide

 Here are six steps to follow if you want to trade silver online.:

 - Know your trading strategy.
-If you’re a beginner, use simpler trading strategies.
+If you’re a beginner, use simpler silver trading strategies.
 If you’re an expert silver trader, you may be better equipped to use complex, relatively aggressive trading strategies.

 - Decide your budget.
 Your trading strategy should be informed by the size of your budget.
 Figure out your budget before you make your first trade.

 - Choose your silver type.
 You can trade silver bars or silver coins.
 Silver bars come in either the one-ounce size, or larger denominations.
 Silver coins come in many different designs, from many different countries.
 Silver bars cost less per ounce, because you’re not paying a premium for the intricate designs found on silver coins.

 - Select your broker and sign up.
 Pick a broker with a good reputation, a well-designed silver trading platform and affordable trading fees.
 Once you’ve found a broker that fits the bill, you’re ready to sign up.